visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

     DefineScalarExpression creates new scalar variables.
     Scalar variables define a scalar field over a mesh and are used by plots that take scalar variables.

+    The variable name argument is a string that contains the name of the variable to define.
+    The variable name can also be a list of strings with the names of the variables to define.
+    If you are going to define more than about a hundred expressions you should use the list version to get good performance.
+    If you use the list version the number of variable names must match the number of definitions.
-    The variableName argument is a string that contains the name of the new variable.
-You can pass the name of an existing expression if you want to provide a new expression definition.
-The expression argument is a string that contains the definition of the new variable in terms of :ref:`built-in expressions <Built-in_expressions>` and pre-existing
-    variable names using VisIt_'s :ref:`expression grammar <Expression_grammar>`.
+    If you pass the name of an existing expression it will replace the current definition.
+    The expression argument is a string that contains the definition of the new variable in terms of :ref:`built-in expressions <Built-in_expressions>` and pre-existing variable names using VisIt_'s :ref:`expression grammar <Expression_grammar>`.
-    If you run into problems defining your expression you might want to read the section on
+    If you run into problems defining your expression you might want to read the section on :ref:`expression compatibility gotchas <Expression_Compatibility_Gotchas>`.

+    The function will throw an exception if the list of strings is incorrectly formed, as well as when the number of variable names does not match the number of definitions.

 **Example:**